CBA2011/WASABIQtGui/README.txt

 Freiburg, 26th of September, 2011
+UPDATE: 10th of May, 2013

 [W]ASABI [A]ffect [S]imulation [A]rchitecture for [B]elievable [I]nteractivity
-GUI part version 0.5
+GUI part version 0.7
 Copyright (C) 2011 Christian Becker-Asano.
 All rights reserved.

 Contact: Christian Becker-Asano (christian (at) becker-asano (dot) de)

 1a.
 Compiling
-This program can be compiled as using "Qt Creator" version 2.3.0 (MinGW4.4, Qt4.7.3) under MS Windows 7.
-It depends on Qt, OpenGL, and the WASABIEngine as dynamically linked libraries.
+This program can be compiled as using "Qt Creator" version 2.4.1 (MinGW4.6.2, Qt4.7.4) under MS Windows 7.
+It depends on Qt, OpenGL, QWT (http://qwt.sourceforge.net/), and the WASABIEngine as dynamically linked libraries.
-The first two come with the Qt SDK, but the last one needs to be downloaded and compiled from GitHub separately.
+The first two come with the Qt SDK.
+The third one is available in the "3rdparty" subdirectory and must be compiled using QtCreator once before used by this project.
+The last one needs to be downloaded and compiled from GitHub separately.
+To compile the program please follow these steps:
+1. open the file "3rdparty/qwt.pro" in QtCreator and compile with the following settings:
+-
-To compile the program yourself it might be easiest to download the free "Qt SDK" and then open the WASABIQtGUI.pro file.
+yourself it might be easiest to download the free "Qt SDK" and then open the WASABIQtGUI.pro file.
 Then please _don't_ check the "shadow build" option, but take care that the compilations will stay in the same folder as the sources.
 In Win7 my current QtCreator (2.4.1) will create each a debug and a release subfolder automatically.
-In Linux (Ubuntu 11.10, QtCreator 2.2.1) this is, however, not the case and it seems that both compilations remain in the main folder of the project.
-Have to check this later..
+As of September 2011, in Linux (Ubuntu 11.10, QtCreator 2.2.1) this is, however, not the case and it seems that both compilations remain in the main folder of the project.
+Still needs to be checked later..

 1b.
 Running